suffolklibraries/lgc/content/collections/events/story-telling-first-light.md

         type: text
         text: 'Use found natural objects to tell a story, stringing together themes and materials to make your story come alive in your hands.
 A brilliant storytelling session with a beautiful keepsake you can take away after.
 For children aged 7+'
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Please note that exact times for each storytelling session will be announced closer to the time.'
+  -
     type: heading
     attrs:
       level: 2